There are a lot of things I wish I’d known earlier when I was in first year.

 Get familiar with Canvas

-Canvas is an online (and mobile) learning platform for everything related to your courses like submitting assignments and quizzes, accessing lecture slides, and participating in discussions.
+Canvas is an online learning platform for everything related to your courses like submitting assignments and quizzes, accessing lecture slides, and participating in discussions.
 Get to know Canvas as a tool to stay organized and on top of your classes.
+It's also available to use on mobile, so download the app to your iOS or Android device.

 Download MS Office for free